 The following requirements are additional to those of ISO 9001:2015, Clauses 7.1.1 through 7.1.4, 7.1.6, 7.2 and 7.3:

 The Ex Service Facility shall provide for training of all personnel performing activities affecting the repair, overhaul and reclamation process.
-Competent persons performing assigned tasks shall be qualified on the basis of appropriate education, training and/or experience, as defined in IEC 60079-19 and Unit of Competency Ex 005, in accordance with IECEx OD 504.
-Refer to Annex A of this document for guidance.
-Appropriate training and refreshments courses records shall be maintained.
+Competent persons performing assigned tasks shall be qualified on the basis of appropriate education, training and/or experience, as defined in IEC 60079-19 Annex B and IECEx Unit of Competency Ex 005, in accordance with IECEx OD 504.
+Appropriate training and refreshment course records shall be maintained.

 Competent persons shall maintain their competence with ExCBs required to verify the currency of the competency of competent persons as part of the on-going surveillance of the Ex Service Facility.